leafo/lapis/docs/input_validation.md

 It returns a new function that is designed to be called with a *request object* as the first argument.

-The argument, `t`, can either be a tableshape type, or it can be a plain Lua table that will be converted into a type using `types.params_shape(t)`.
+The argument, `t`, can either be a Tableshape type, or it can be a plain Lua table that will be converted into a type using `types.params_shape(t)`.